Mario Lemieux was much closer to moving the Penguins than he'd like you to think

 To fall in line with this logical leap requires a good bit of of George Lucas-esque retconing, where what the ownership group said and did in the past wasn't really what they meant.
 Where the mastermind had something completely different than what all evidence indicated in mind.

-Instead of making Greedo shoot first, proving Han Solo to be less of a scoundrel and more a benevolent practitioner of self defense, we're making the Lemieux Group far less interested in the bottom line, and far more interested in lofty, idealistic goals.
+Instead of reworking the original print to make the hapless Greedo shoot wildly first, allowing Han Solo to kill him in as a benevolent practitioner of self-defense rather than an opportunistic scoundrel, we're making the Lemieux Group far less interested in the bottom line, and far more interested in lofty, idealistic goals.

 Of course, this isn't true.